hannesgao/Blackhole-IFL/README.md

 ## Possible Issues

 ### By Power Outage
-* Abnormal shutdown of the Raspberry Pi caused by a power outage may cause irreversible damage to the file system and operating system, resulting in abnormal booting or file damage.
-This is due to the hardware design of the Raspberry Pi and cannot be resolved
+* Abnormal shutdown of the Raspberry Pi caused by a power outage may cause irreversible damage to the file system and operating system, resulting in abnormal booting failure or file damage.
+This is due to the hardware design problem of the Raspberry Pi and cannot be resolved by software.